This tutorial explores various examples of dot-event usages.

 Every event can be triggered from an Laminas\EventManager\EventManager

-instance loaded
+instance loaded from the container:

 class MyService